What is a Master Gardener?

 - making horticultural presentations,

 - developing and staffing displays,

 - writing media articles.

-Click the scarecrow to go back to the Home Page!
+Click the flower to go back to the Home Page!

 (Information on this page taken from the pamphlet "Become a Master Gardener" distributed by the Master Gardeners of Ontario Inc.)